 About the Texas Exclusions Database

-The Office of Inspector General works to protect the health and welfare of people receiving Medicaid and other state benefits.
-To help protect these recipients, OIG may prevent certain people or businesses from participating as service providers.
+The Inspector General works to protect the health and welfare of people receiving Medicaid and other state benefits.
+To help protect these recipients, IG may prevent certain people or businesses from participating as service providers.
 The people or businesses who are excluded from participating as providers are added to the Texas Exclusions List.

 A person, or entity, may be excluded for many reasons.
 These include, but are not limited to: